graphprotocol/memefactory-subgraph/README.md

 ## TODO

-1. Complete the `ParamChangeRegistry` mapping
-2. Identify if there are other contracts/events we should watch
+1. Identify if there are other contracts/events we should watch
-3. Identify missing features
-4. Share and discuss schema and the subgraph in general with the District0x team
+1. Identify how to handle remaining types and fields (see questions in GraphQL schema)

 ## Missing features already identified